Afrith11/ArcoDocumentation/Content.md

 ## How does the Candidates need to apply for the jobs?
       The Candidates must search for job openings on various platforms like job websites, company websites, social media and networking events.
 While applying for the jobs, the candidate should read the job description, responsibilities and qualifications carefully to determine if you meet the criteria.
 Update your resume to highlight relevant skills and experience.
 Write a cover letter in the way of expressing your interests and suitability for the role.
 ## What are the eligibility criteria need for the candidate to apply for job?
-      1. Education: Specific educational qualifications such as degree, diploma or certification relevant to the job role is very essential.
+      **1. Education:** Specific educational qualifications such as degree, diploma or certification relevant to the job role is very essential.
-      2. Experience: A certain number of years of relevant work experience, which could be in a similar role or a related field.
+      **2. Experience:** A certain number of years of relevant work experience, which could be in a similar role or a related field.
-      3. Skills: Proficiency in the required skills, tools, software or technologies mentioned in the job description.
+      **3. Skills:** Proficiency in the required skills, tools, software or technologies mentioned in the job description.
-      4. Certifications: Possessions of specific industry certifications and licenses that are relevant to the job.
+      **4. Certifications:** Possessions of specific industry certifications and licenses that are relevant to the job.
-      5. Language Proficiency: Depending on the role and company, fluency in a particular language (e.g., English) may be required.
+      **5. Language Proficiency:** Depending on the role and company, fluency in a particular language (e.g., English) may be required.
-      6. Age: Certain roles may have age requirements, particularly in industries like aviation or law enforcement.
+      **6. Age:** Certain roles may have age requirements, particularly in industries like aviation or law enforcement.
-      7. Location: Some jobs are location-specific due to on-site work requirements, while others may offer remote work options.
+      **7. Location:** Some jobs are location-specific due to on-site work requirements, while others may offer remote work options.
-      8. Citizenship/Work Authorization: Depending on the country, candidates may need to be citizens or have the legal right to work there.
+      **8. Citizenship/Work Authorization:** Depending on the country, candidates may need to be citizens or have the legal right to work there.
-      9. Background Checks: Candidates may need to undergo background checks, particularly for positions that involve sensitive information or security clearance.
+      **9. Background Checks:** Candidates may need to undergo background checks, particularly for positions that involve sensitive information or security clearance.
-     10. Physical Requirements: Some roles, like those in manual labor or healthcare, may have physical demands that candidates must meet.
+     **10. Physical Requirements:** Some roles, like those in manual labor or healthcare, may have physical demands that candidates must meet.
-     11. Criminal Record: Some positions may require a clean criminal record due to the nature of the work.
+     **11. Criminal Record:** Some positions may require a clean criminal record due to the nature of the work.
-     12. Availability: Availability to work certain hours, shifts or travel as required by the job.
+     **12. Availability:** Availability to work certain hours, shifts or travel as required by the job.
-     13. Interpersonal Skills: Roles that involves teamwork or client interaction might require strong interpersonal and communication skills.
+     **13. Interpersonal Skills:** Roles that involves teamwork or client interaction might require strong interpersonal and communication skills.
-     14. Specific Qualification: Certain roles, such as medical doctors or legal professionals, have specific licensing and educational requirements.
+     **14. Specific Qualification:** Certain roles, such as medical doctors or legal professionals, have specific licensing and educational requirements.
 ## What is meant by Available Candidate?
       In the Recruitment process, an “available candidates” refers to an individual who is actively in the job market and is actively looking for employment opportunities.
 These candidates are interested in finding a new job, whether it’s due to unemployment, dissatisfaction with their current job, career advancement, or other reasons.
 These candidates have submitted their resume or applications and are interested in being considered for positions within a company.
 ## What is In-Progress Candidate?